-While teaching has been my main focus in my job for a long time, I have in recent years increased my research output (to some extent stimulated by my interaction with my postgraduates), including a book publication in 2007 (as first co-editor).
-While my research often revolves around 20th century German literature, my more current publications engage with academic aspects of teaching.
-I am also very interested in the theory and practice of translation.
+While teaching has been her main focus in her job for a long time, she increased her research output in recent years (to some extent stimulated by her interaction with her postgraduates), including a book publication in 2007 (as first co-editor).
+While her research often revolves around 20th century German literature, her more current publications engage with academic aspects of teaching and learning.
+She is also very interested in the theory and practice of translation.

 2007 Weber, Undine S.; Wozniak, Janina (eds.).
 Kultur- und Literaturvermittlung.
 Festschrift für Werner Krueger.
 Stellenbosch: SUN PReSS.
 186pp.
 ISBN 978-1-920109-25-7.

 2017 Weber, Undine S.; Domingo, Rebecca S.C.; Fourie, Regine B. “Beyond Language: German Studies in a South African University Context.”
 In: Kaschula, Russell H./ Maseko, Pamela/ Wolff, H. Ekkehard (eds.)
 2017.
 In: Multilingualism and Intercultural Communication: A South African Perspective.
 Johannesburg: Wits University Press.
 Pp. 323-335.

 2015 Weber, Undine S. “Can Studying a Foreign Language Build or Improve (Inter-)Cultural Competence?
 A Preliminary Case Study of Students’ Subjective Impressions.”
 In: Witte, Arnd/ Harden, Theo (eds.)
 2015.
 Foreign Language Learning as Intercultural Experience: The Subjective Dimension.Oxford: Peter Lang.
 Pp. 231-242.